Even with all of the training in the world, you might not ever feel prepared for an emergency when it happens.

 This book covers far more than just wilderness survival, making it a useful guide to have in today’s unpredictable world.
 It also looks at advice around fear management, and how to mentally cope with emergencies, which is essential knowledge for all survivalists and preppers to be aware of.

 It also contains useful tips for surviving various climates and geographical areas, rather than only providing ‘one-size-fits-all’ advice.
 Wiseman’s exploration of all kinds of survival situations makes his book a perfect choice for both beginners with basic survival knowledge to more advanced survivalists.

 Some readers have noted, however, that because of its wide topic selection, the advice per section can feel too broad, and doesn’t go into enough specific detail.

-- Explores a wide selection of survival skills
+- Explores a wide range of survival skills

 - Suitable for beginners and advanced survivalists